- Get a Grip on Rheumatoid Arthritis

 The benefits of cartilage preparations such as glucosamine and chondroitin for rheumatoid arthritis remain unproven.
 Symptomatic pain relief can often be achieved with oral acetaminophen (Tylenol) or over-the-counter topical preparations, which are rubbed into the skin.
 Antibiotics, in particular the tetracycline drug minocycline (Minocin), have been tried for rheumatoid arthritis recently in clinical trials.
 Early results have demonstrated mild to moderate improvement in the symptoms of arthritis.
 Minocycline has been shown to impede important mediator enzymes of tissue destruction, called metalloproteinases, in the laboratory as well as in humans.

 Exercises and home remedies for RA

 Because impact loading the joints can aggravate inflamed, active rheumatoid arthritis and also be difficult when joints have been injured in the past by the disease, it is important to customize activities and exercise programs according to each individual's capacity.
-Physical therapists can be helpful.
+Physical therapy can be helpful.
 Movement exercises that are less traumatic for the joints, including yoga and tai chi, can be beneficial in maintaining flexibility and strength as well as lead to an improved general sense of well-being.